tocantrell/stylegan3-fun-pipeline/README.md

+# Example code for my article "The Future of Interactive Media - Pipelining StyleGAN3 for Production"

+Most examples used in the article can be found in the jupyter notebook, article\_examples.ipynb.
+All code relating to the final pipeline examples can be found in the files character\_generate.py and character\_projector.py.

+Real outputs from the example pipeline runs can be found in the face and sprite folders.

+The rest of the code in this repository is unchanged from the original source, stylegan3-fun.

 # StyleGAN3-Fun<br><sub>Let's have fun with StyleGAN2/ADA/3!</sub>

 SOTA GANs are hard to train and to explore, and StyleGAN2/ADA/3 are no different.
 The point of this repository is to allow